jesperancinha/2Bornot2be/ocp11/ocp11-mastery-3/mastery-3-1/Readme.md

 6. I know its difficult but that's the point 😊
 Your goal is to guess how many iterations will the atomic number count These are your randomized shelves:
-Shelf 1 -> [Parels voor de zwijnen, Manon]
+Shelf 1 -> [Anders (Different), Luek]
-Shelf 2 -> [Parels voor de zwijnen, Parels voor de zwijnen, De Machine, Manon] Shelf 3 -> [X - Viering van het super decennium, Parels voor de zwijnen, Luek, De Machine, Luek, X - Viering van het super decennium, “Ja, Natúúrlijk!”, Anders (Different), “Ja, Natúúrlijk!”, Manon]
+Shelf 2 -> [Luek, Parels voor de zwijnen, Luek, Luek] Shelf 3 -> [De Machine, Anders (Different), “Ja, Natúúrlijk!”, De Machine, De lachende derde, “Ja, Natúúrlijk!”, X - Viering van het super decennium, X - Viering van het super decennium, Luek, X - Viering van het super decennium]
-Please guess how many repetitions will this method find -> 5
+Please guess how many repetitions will this method find -> 6
-You made it champ!!
-There are indeed 5 repetitions found! 🥇
+You failed this time, but try again.
+5 repetitions were found.
+Your participation awards you with a medal of courage! 🎖
 1. https://nl.wikipedia.org/wiki/De_Jeugd_van_Tegenwoordig_(rapgroep)
 2. https://www.youtube.com/watch?v=cNMXSKfWfLQ
 --- 3. `Files.newDirectoryStream` Listings and the `glob` pattern